-Board meetings are held at least once each quarter and at any additional times as the Company requires.
-Decisions taken between meetings are confirmed by way of written resolutions, agreed and signed by all Directors entitled to receive notice.
+Board meetings are held at least once every quarter but may be held at any time as maybe required by the Company.
+Decisions that need to be taken between meetings are conducted by way of written resolutions, agreed and signed by all Directors entitled to receive notice.

 The Board meetings are conducted in accordance with the Company's Constitution and the Mauritius Companies Act 2001 and are convened by giving appropriate notice to Directors.
-Detailed agenda together with other supporting documents are circularized in advance by the Secretary to the Directors to enable them to make focused and informed deliberations at Board meetings.
+Detailed agenda together with other supporting documents are circulated in advance by the Company Secretary to the Directors to enable them to make focused and informed deliberations at Board meetings.